nec-research/Adaptive-Message-Passing/README.md

 # Adaptive Message Passing (AMP)

-This is the official code to reproduce the experiments of our JMLR submission
+This is the official code to reproduce the experiments of our ICML submission

 [Adaptive Message Passing: A General Framework to Mitigate Oversmoothing, Oversquashing, and Underreaching](https://arxiv.org/abs/2312.16560)